danstruble/INST377_HomeCheck/README.md

+# This project is archived
+Leaving this publicly archived as a reference for our UMD INST377 semester project.
+No updates are intended to be pushed, and all test environments/APIs most likely don't work anymore.

 # HomeCheck
 HomeCheck is a web application built on HTML/CSS/JS with NodeJS and Express framework that is designed to help Prince George's County buyers and renters to have easy accessibility on building code violations of houses in Prince George's County.